Greenest-Guy/CMU-Africa-picoMini-Writeup/README.md

 **Steps to Solve:**
 1. Download ```server.log```.
 2. Open a terminal within the directory of the log files location.
-3. Use grep to find the flagparts.
+3. Use grep to find the flag parts.
-4. reconstruct the flag using the flag parts.
+4. Reconstruct the flag using the flag parts.

 **Code / Commands / Images**